AaltoSciComp/data-analysis-workflows-course/lectures/installation.rst

 Testing your installation
 =========================

+You must activate the Anaconda environment each time you use it.
+The steps above also activate it.

 This workshop requires that you are familiar with Jupyter notebooks and how to run them.
 In the git repository that you have downloaded for the installation, you will